 - 1.1.
 The Royal Borough of Windsor and Maidenhead Council are committed to correctly administering the award of Discretionary Rate Relief (DRR) on Non-Domestic Rates (NDR) to qualifying organisations within the Borough. - 1.2.
 With the introduction of the Business Rates Retention regime, nationally, from 1st April 2013, local authorities share in the gains and losses associated with changes in Business Rates income.
-The Government hopes that the localisation of Business Rates in this way will incentivise Local Authorities to adopt strategies to promote businesses and generate additional Business Rates income.
 The introduction of Business Rates Retention has a major impact on the funding arrangements for Mandatory and Discretionary Rate Relief as follows: - Mandatory Relief is now financed 50% by Central Government, 49% by the Council and 1% by the Fire and Rescue Authority - Discretionary Relief is also now financed 50% by Central Government, 49% by the Council and 1% by the Fire and Rescue Authority - 1.3.
 In view of the additional cost of awarding DRR, the Council has determined that its DRR policy is reviewed to ensure that an award of DRR is focused to maximise benefits to Windsor and Maidenhead businesses and residents. - 1.4.
 This policy document outlines the areas of local discretion and the Council's approach to the various awards.
-This approach has regard to the impact: - of granting Discretionary/Hardship Rate Relief on the Council's wider financial position and Council Tax payers; - on the organisations and businesses that currently receive or may apply for relief in the future; - for the Royal Boroughs residents if relief is awarded and the regeneration benefits to the borough. - of funding made available by Central Government to provide full financial support for the awarding of New Build Empty Property Relief. - 1.5.
-The principal consideration when making an award is that any relief granted is in the best interests of the boroughs residents and taxpayers and produces a local benefit. - 1.6.
+This approach has regard to the impact: - of granting Discretionary/Hardship Rate Relief on the Council's wider financial position and Council Tax payers; - on the organisations and businesses that currently receive or may apply for relief in the future; - for the Royal Boroughs residents if relief is awarded and the regeneration benefits to the borough. - 1.5.
+The principal consideration when making an award is that any relief granted is in the best interests of the borough's residents and taxpayers and produces a local benefit. - 1.6.
 All Officers and elected members involved in the consideration and processing of DRR applications will adhere to this policy.